Opposition futile Trump wants to govern with these hardliners and loyal companions

 She is an "incredibly strong, tough and smart fighter for America First", Donald Trump praised 40-year-old Elsie Stefanik when he announced his decision to appoint the New York State MP as the country's UN ambassador.

 Stefanik has long been considered one of Trump's most loyal allies in the House of Representatives.
 She was even discussed as a possible vice presidential candidate.
 At the beginning of her political career, she was considered a moderate, but then made a name for herself as an unconditional Trump supporter.
-She vigorously defended him in the two impeachment proceedings of his first term and railed against his four criminal indictments.
+She vigorously defended him in the two impeachment proceedings during his first term of office and railed against his four criminal indictments.

 However, there is one problem: the Republicans will most likely have a majority in the House of Representatives after all the votes have been counted - but only a wafer-thin one.
 If Stefanik takes up her post at the UN, for which she would have to give up her seat, the lead could become even thinner.